abcdlsj/goraft/README.md

 # raft

-A simple implementation of the Raft consensus protocol by using Golang
+A Simple Implementation Of The Raft Consensus Protocol By Using Golang